cchan207/Prospect/README.md

 # Prospect
 CS348 Team NULL

 Prospect was inspired by the team's own job search experiences.
-This job application tracker allows users to organize application information like position title, company, location, recruiter, and application status in one central location.
+This job application tracker allows users to save the job description link and organize application information like position title, company, location, recruiter, and application status in one central location.
 The dashboard displays each job application along with summary statistics and charts.

 This web application with create with a ReactJS frontend, Cloud SQL database, and Python Flask API.
 We are also using Auth0 for user authentication.